 In some cases users might be asked to approach shop staff with queries to report back on their performance.
 You may also need to buy products, and the cost of these will be reimbursed.

 The level of difficulty varies, and BeMyEye usually pay between £1 and £10 per task.
 Cash will be paid into your chosen PayPal account.

 Related post: How to Start Mystery Shopping in the UK

-This mystery shopping app allows users to earn for filling out reports, posting online reviews, carrying out retail audits, participating in digital product demo and more.
+This mystery shopping app allows users to earn by filling out reports, posting online reviews, carrying out retail audits, participating in digital product demo and more.

 The list of brands ranges from stores to restaurants and bars.

-Payments can be made from Field Agent straight to your bank account, and this usually occurs within a few days.
+Payments can be made from Field Agent straight to your bank account, usually occurring within a few days.

 This idea of Field Agent is to obtain accurate and useful shopper insights and retail information.
 Brands can then use this to target opportunities for growth.

 The app enables Field Agent to give brands instant feedback on the real-life experiences of shoppers.